KNereSouza/kneres.com.br/README.md

 - **📱 Fully Responsive Design:** Meticulously crafted to provide an optimal viewing experience across all devices, from small mobile screens to large desktop monitors.
 - **🎨 Dynamic & Interactive UI:**
-  - **Interactive Particle Background:** An engaging "constellation" effect on the Hero section that reacts to mouse movement, built with `tsParticles`.
   - **3D Flipping Skill Cards:** An eye-catching 3D animation on the skill cards that reveals more information on hover.
   - **Modern Card Effects:** Custom-styled project and experience cards with a unique shadow/offset effect on hover.
 - **🚀 Modern Tech Stack:** Built with the latest industry-standard technologies for a high-performance and scalable application.
-- ** Interactive Navbar:** The header smartly hides on scroll-down and reappears on scroll-up for a seamless navigation experience.
+- **Interactive Navbar:** The header smartly hides on scroll-down and reappears on scroll-up for a seamless navigation experience.
 - **📝 Conventional Commits:** The project's version history follows the Conventional Commits specification for clear and maintainable commits.

 ## 🛠️ Tech Stack